samialabed/samialabed.github.io/_pages/about.md

 Latest publications
 -------
+* Alabed, S. and Yoneki, E., 2021.
+BoGraph: Structured Bayesian Optimization From Logs for Systems with High-dimensional Parameter Space. arXiv preprint arXiv:2112.08774.
 * Alabed, Sami, and Eiko Yoneki.
 "High-Dimensional Bayesian Optimization with Multi-Task Learning for RocksDB."
 In Proceedings of the 1st Workshop on Machine Learning and Systems, pp. 111-119.
 2021.
 * Alabed, Sami.
 "RLCache: Automated Cache Management Using Reinforcement Learning." arXiv preprint arXiv:1909.13839 (2019).